turingschool-projects/dsst-summer/sessions/js-2.md

 The statement within the curly braces executes each time the loop runs.
 In this case, we can see we are logging the value of `i` to the console.

+#### Turn and Talk

+Describe what is loop in your own words.
+Think of an real world analogy for a for loop.

 ### Looping Over Arrays
 `for` loops are commonly used to iterate over the items in a array.
 To do this, we use the property `length` and call it on the variable associated with the array we want to iterate over.
 This property returns the length of, or number of elements in, an array.
 Let's see what that looks like in practice: